billvaglienti/ProtoGen/README.md

 - `-no-css` will cause ProtoGen to skip output of CSS data in generated documentation files.

 - `-no-unrecognized-warnings` will suppress warnings about unrecognized tags or attributes in the `Protocol.xml` file.
-This is useful if you add data to your xml that you expect Protogen to ignore.
+This is useful if you add data to your xml that you expect ProtoGen to ignore.

 - `-table-of-contents` specifies that a table of contents section should be added to the markdown output.
 This will be output using inline html with intra document links to the headings.